Alex Hales: Bangladesh Premier League

+Hales signed for Barbados Tridents for CPL 2019.
+2025 he won the league with Trinbago Knight Riders and was resigned for the 2026 season.

 Controversy

 In September 2017, Hales, along with teammate Ben Stokes, was charged with bringing the game into disrepute by the England and Wales Cricket Board (ECB).
 The charge related to an incident that took place outside a Bristol nightclub, in September 2017, several hours after England had played a one-day international against the West Indies at the County Ground in the city.
 Stokes was charged with affray over the incident by police and the ECB deferred its disciplinary hearing until the legal proceedings had finished.

 In December 2018, the Cricket Disciplinary Commission reached a verdict in response to Hales's behaviour in Bristol and in relation to "inappropriate images".
 The Commission banned Hales for six white-ball matches, two of which had been served and the remaining four were suspended.
 Hales was also fined £17,500, £10,000 of which was suspended for 12 months.
 Hales was also required to undertake "appropriate training" at his own cost.

 In April 2019, Hales tested positive for a recreational drug as he underwent a hair follicle test.
 According to a report published by the Guardian, Hales was subjected to a ban by the England and Wales Cricket Board (ECB) for 21 days as it was his second violation along with his removal from England's squad in the 2019 Cricket World Cup and all squads ahead of the international season.
 Hales' ban followed him pulling out of Nottinghamshire's Royal London One Day Cup campaign due to "personal reasons".